 The food system is how food gets from the farm to your fork.
 We are working to shorten the distance food travels between being grown and being eaten, to include more of those steps along the way in our rural community (thus increasing the local economic impact), and helping school children make healthier eating choices.

 Our programs offer creative and hands-on approaches to rebuilding the local food economy in the Warren County, NC region.
-Much of our work is accomplished through the Warren County Food Hub, a pair of food processing facilities in downtown Warrenton that connect farmers and consumers.
+Much of our work is accomplished through the Working Landscapes Food Hub, a pair of food processing facilities in downtown Warrenton that connect farmers and consumers.
 Read more about our programs below, and find out how to get involved in our work.

 A café serving locally-sourced food; a shared-use kitchen; a coffee shop and community gathering space.